lcappuccio/h2-embedded/README.md

 The H2 Web Console is available on [deployed instance](http://localhost:8080/h2-console)

-To login use the **ADMIN** role credentials found in: `org.systemexception.h2embedded.SecurityConfig`
+To login use the **ADMIN** role credentials found in: `org.systemexception.h2embedded.SecurityConfig` or use jdbc url and user/password from application.properties

 ## Documentation